-You can read about the first part of my Mexico City guide here.
-This guide is an example of how I planned my first trip to Mexico based on the uneasiness I felt when I first started to plan a trip to a country considered less safe for solo travelers.
+You can read the first part of my Mexico City guide and learn how I planned my first trip to Mexico.
+This scheduling was based on the uneasiness I felt when I first started to plan a trip to a country considered less safe for solo travelers.
 Often times, I would hear other travelers mention, is Mexico City safe?

 Not all of my trips are planned this way, as it depends on who I am going to see, for how long, and where I am going.
 I encourage travelers who are going to Mexico City to plan what things they want to see and do so ahead of time.
 Mexico City is a huge city with many things to see.
 It can be overwhelming unless planned appropriately.